18 Stationery Business Success Stories

 My name is Maury McCoy, I’m the creator of the Penny Portrait Kit.
 This kit allows anyone to create a crazy cool portrait of Abe Lincoln out of pennies.
 It’s a fun experience and the final work of art is stunning conversation starter you can hang on your wall.
 You can be guaranteed it will be worth at least $8.46.
 (It takes 846 pennies...)

 We include a booklet with info about coin collecting, Lincoln history, chemistry experiments you can do with pennies and even include a collectible 1943 steel penny with each kit.

-Sephora Thelismon (from Cameron, NC, USA) started Seph Crafts about 2 years ago.
+Sephora Thelismon (from Cameron, NC, USA) started Seph Crafts over 2 years ago.